Quadratic fields, Artin-Schreier extensions, and Bell numbers: Introduction

 \section{Introduction}

-Since the 19th century, the study of the class numbers of number fields have been one of the major subjects in number theory.
+Since the 19th century, the study of the class numbers of number fields has been one of the major subjects in number theory.
 They are important in themselves, have many applications to Diophantine problems like Fermat's Last Theorem, and are related with many other mathematical objects (see e.g. \cite{BKOR,Chowla,Cox,Feustel-Holzapfel,Girstmair_popular,Hirzebruch-Zagier,Mordell_factorial,Rosen-Shnidman,Shioda-Inose,Shioda-Mitani}).
+As far as the author knows, however, no direct relation is known between the class numbers of the quadratic extensions of the field $\Q$ of rational numbers and the Artin-Schreier extension $\F_{p^{p}}$ of the field $\F_{p}$ of $p$ elements.
+In this article, we prove such a formula.